How much will retirement cost for you? Simple calculators cannot give an accurate answer. Go through this process to understand retirement expenses.

 - Adjust the number for inflation

-- Read about how to pay those expenses with investment income
+- Create a strategy to pay those expenses with investment income

 By Michael Sharpnack